Mauritian Creole: History

 The Portuguese were the first Europeans to visit Mauritius, but they did not settle there.
 Only a small portion of Mauritian vocabulary derives from the Portuguese element in European maritime jargon (e.g., the Mediterranean Lingua Franca) or from enslaved Africans or Asians who came from areas in which Portuguese was used as a trade language (e.g., Angola and Mozambique).
-Similarly, the Dutch had a colony on Mauritius from 1638 — 1710, but ultimately evacuated to Réunion.
+Similarly, the Dutch had a colony on Mauritius from 1638 to 1710, but ultimately evacuated to Réunion.
 A few runaway slaves remained, leaving no discernible impact on the Mauritian language.

-The French ultimately claimed Mauritius and first settled it from 1715 — 1721, building a plantation economy based on slave labour.
-People from West Africa, Southeast Africa, and Madagascar became 85% of the population by 1777, which lead to linguistic fragmentation.
+The French ultimately claimed Mauritius and first settled it from 1715 to 1721, building a plantation economy based on slave labour.
+People from West and Southeast Africa came to form 85% of the population by 1777, which led to linguistic fragmentation.
 The size of the native French settler population on the island remained small and the enslaved population lacked formal education.
 The common language that developed was based on French, but a dialect that differed greatly from the language spoken by the slave owners.
-Mechanistically, this was similar to the genesis of creole languages in other parts of the world.
+Mechanistically, this was similar to the process of creolization in other parts of the world.
 The pidgin language used for daily communication by people from varying linguistic backgrounds eventually became the native language of children born in these communities.
 Eventually, this evolved into a creole language, with the complexity and completeness required for young children to use it as their mother tongue.
 Historical documents from as early as 1773 note the "creole language" that the slaves spoke.

 The British took over Mauritius during the Napoleonic era, but few native English speakers ever settled there.
 Mauritian Creole had already been firmly entrenched and continued to be the language used after British occupation began.

 The abolition of slavery in the 1830s made many Africans leave the plantations.
 Indentured workers from India were brought to replace the freed slaves.
 The widely variable linguistic background of these immigrants mirrored that of the African slaves before them; therefore, no native language was dominant enough to become the basis for a shared language.
 Though Indians soon became the majority population on the island, their own linguistic fragmentation, as well as their alienation from the English- and French-speaking plantation owners, led them to take up Mauritian Creole as their lingua franca.

 The native English and French population have long enjoyed greater social status, in addition to dominating government, business, education, and the media; however, Mauritian Creole's popularity in most informal domains has persisted, with around 85% of the population speaking this language.